oceanprotocol/ocean.py/READMEs/setup.md

 This guide describes how to set up each of the following.

 * A. Ethereum account
-* B. Ethereum node (e.g. Infura)
+* B. Ethereum network & node
-* C. Config file
+* C. Metadata cache and data provider
-* D. Environment variables
+* D. Config file
-* E. Initialize components
+* E. Initialize components in Python

 Culminating in...